-In casual American English, "It's smoother than the other one" sounds like "ihts SMOO-dher dhuhn dhee UH-dher wuhn".
-Several things happen here, and the headline one is the Same-Consonant Linking: the doubled consonant is held once, not pronounced twice.
+Americans pronounce "It's smoother than the other one" as "ihts SMOO-dher dhuhn dhee UH-dher wuhn" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Same-Consonant Linking — the doubled consonant is held once, not pronounced twice.
+It lands on it's, what turns word-by-word reading into actual conversation.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.